All Brown students eligible for financial aid (with few exceptions) may use their aid for an approved program of semester or year-long study abroad.

-In addition to the regular aid forms, there are special steps for studying abroad and forms that must be submitted by May 1 (fall semester/full year students) and November 1 (spring semester students).
-Please consult the Office of Financial Aid for further information and read through their Frequently Asked Questions about Study Away.
+In addition to the regular aid forms, there are special steps for studying abroad and forms that must be submitted by early May (fall semester/full year students) and by early November (spring semester students).
+Please consult the Office of Financial Aid for further information and read through their Frequently Asked Questions about Study Abroad and Financial Aid.

 While you are away, it is important to pay close attention to any communication coming from the Office of Financial Aid, the Loan Office, or the Bursar.
 Students who are abroad are not exempt from complying with application deadlines and requirements to determine eligibility for financial aid.
 Your financial aid application requirements for the upcoming academic year should be posted on Banner Self-Service in January, and the university's deadline to apply for financial aid is usually in early May.
 Additional application information can be found on the Office of Financial Aid's website.

 Non-Brown students are not eligible for Brown financial aid and should check with their home institutions on eligibility.
 Non-Brown students may wish to consult our scholarship list for outside funding resources.

 If you have financial aid in excess of your charges on your Brown student account, keep in mind: